ips-protocol/go-ips/docs/experimental-features.md

-# Experimental features of go-ipfs
+# Experimental features of go-ipws

-This document contains a list of experimental features in go-ipfs.
+This document contains a list of experimental features in go-ipws.
 These features, commands, and APIs aren't mature, and you shouldn't rely on them.
 Once they reach maturity, there's going to be mention in the changelog and release posts.
 If they don't reach maturity, the same applies, and their code is